Zagros left off Iraq list

 Hatfield said the Kurdish government has obtained a legal opinion in a British court that the deals are legal agreements, and expressed hope the dispute will be resolved before the end of the year.

-"We did not enter into it lightly,"
+"We did not enter into it lightly,"he said.

 "A lot of statements out of Baghdad are highly political.
 Some of the rhetoric surprises us sometimes."